Indigenous Peoples under Colonialism

 Order now

-The Finnish experience highlights that “contemporary environmental destabilization is experienced additively, as a current form of change occurring on top of the history of pre-existing anthropogenic environmental change causing by settler and other kinds of colonialism” (cf. Reo et al.). (check this quote).
-This particular case could be seen as colonial “déjà vu” (Whyte, 2016).
-According to Whyte “indigenous peoples face climate risks largely because of how colonialism, in conjunction with capitalist economics, shapes the geographic spaces they live in and their socio-economic conditions.”
-Climate injustice, for Indigenous peoples, is “less about the spectre of a new future and more like the experience of déjà vu” of colonialism.
-This case could also be viewed in relation to other topics of the course, ex. reparations and neoliberal order, discussion about space and place, Nordic exceptionalism and so on.
+The Finnish experience underscores that "contemporary environmental destabilization is experienced additively, as a current form of change occurring on top of the history of pre-existing anthropogenic environmental change caused by settler and other kinds of colonialism" (cf. Reo et al.).
+This particular case can be seen as colonial "déjà vu" (Whyte, 2016).
+According to Whyte, "indigenous peoples face climate risks largely because of how colonialism, in conjunction with capitalist economics, shapes the geographic spaces they live in and their socio-economic conditions."
+For Indigenous peoples, climate injustice is "less about the specter of a new future and more like the experience of déjà vu" of colonialism.
+This case also intersects with broader topics, such as reparations, the neoliberal order, spatial and place-based discussions, and Nordic exceptionalism.

 The deadline is too short to read someone else's essay